topbitdu/repres-bootstrap/README.md

 - input_accept: The HTML 5 attribute for the file input tag.
 - input_data:   The HTML 5 Data attribute for the input tag.
 - error_hidden: Determines whether the error message block should be shown if the field has any error.

+- disabled:    the disabled attribute of a HTML input tag.
+- maxlength:   the maxlength attribute of a HTML input tag.
+- placeholder: the placeholder attribute of a HTML input tag.
+- readonly:    the readonly attribute of a HTML input tag.
+- required:    the required attribute of a HTML input tag.
+- rows:        the rows of a HTML Text Area